Linda Vollstedt

-Linda Vollstedt (born November 2, 1946) is the development director for the Arizona Sun Devils since 2001.
+Linda Vollstedt (born November 2, 1946) is the development director for the Arizona State Sun Devils since 2001.
 Before holding her executive position, Vollstedt was the women's golf coach for the Sun Devils from 1980 to 2001.
 During her tenure as golf coach, she was the winning coach in six NCAA Division I Women's Golf Championships during the 1990s.
 Vollstetdt was named to the International Women's Sports Hall of Fame in 2003 and into the Arizona Sports Hall of Fame in 2009.

 Early life and education

 Vollstedt was born in Portland, Oregon on November 2, 1946.
 From Arizona State University, she earned a Bachelor of Science in 1969 with an accompanying Master of Science in 1971 and specialized in math.

 Career

 Vollstedt began her career as a golf player for the Arizona State Sun Devils from 1964 to 1968.
 Throughout the 1970s, she was a golf coach at the Alhambra High School in Phoenix, Arizona.
 In 1980, she returned to Arizona State to become the women's golf coach for the university.
 During her tenure, Vollstedt was the winning coach of the Pac-12 Conference golf championships five times through the 1980s and the NCAA Division I Women's Golf Championships six times during the 1990s.
 She remained as the Sun Devils golf coach until her retirement in 2001.
 After leaving her coaching position, she remained with Arizona State as a development director starting in 2001.